 So whether you celebrate Halloween, Samhain, or the Christian feast days, it is an important time of remembering and inviting our loved ones in spirit to support and guide us, a time of recollecting, looking into the mirror of the past, in order to guide and celebrate the future.
 This is an occasion for honouring our loved ones in spirit, and for inviting them to impart their wisdom to us, in order to guide our lives.

-Throughout my childhood, I walked in the shadow of my granda, as he taught me about life, about seasons, and the love of family, about Ireland, its language, culture and traditions.
-He taught me about the special places of healing and ceremony.
+Throughout my childhood, I walked with my granda, as he taught me about life, about seasons, and the love of family, about Ireland, its language, culture and traditions.
+He taught me about the special places of healing and ceremony here on our Lough Neagh shore.
 When he passed from the Earth plane, I learned about loss and grief.
 I saw my father as his child.
 I grieved myself, and for the loss of him in my life.
 No more “da”, no more stories.
 I would not hear his deep laugh again.

 More positively, I also learned from him that we do not die at physical death.
-A few months after his passing, he returned to me from the spirit world, at Samhain, our special feis.
-He told me that he was OK and happy, and that he would always be with me.
+A few months after his passing, he returned to me from the spirit world, at Samhain.
+He told me that he was OK and happy, and that he would always be with me .
 And so it was, as I grew up, he walked with me, still my constant companion.
 Some of my physical characteristics are also part of him.
-Every time I look at my hands, I see the shape and shadow of his, overlaying mine.
-He now walks in my shadow, his hand still holds mine.
+Every time I look at my hands, I see the shape and shadow of his hand overlaying mine.
+He still walks with me, his hand still holds mine.

 Physical death symbolises endings and beginnings.
 Samhain is therefore not only a time for reflecting on mortality, but also on the passing of relationships, and other significant changes in life.
 A time for taking stock of your past, letting go of what you no longer need, thinking of blessings and lessons, and look forward positively to the future, to new beginnings.